jilliankim/RDB_Fundamentals/join_assignment.md

               ON scheduled_shifts.shift_id = shifts.id
        ```

-       ** **NOTE** **
-       > This was another assignment that was introducing concepts not even hinted at in the context of the checkpoint material.
-I still don't know how to explain the **why** for this question.
-There really should be a _Suggested Reading_ section for this checkpoint to prepare the user to answer these questions, especially if they're not going to be covered in the material.
-Five hours is entirely too long to spend on this.
-Unfortunately, there are no Technical Coaches at 11:30PM Central Time.

 8. **Using [this Adoption schema and data](https://www.db-fiddle.com/f/tpodLv3A43VL4gHqohqx2o/0), please write queries to retrieve the following information and include the results:**
    - **All volunteers.
 If the volunteer is fostering a dog, include each dog as well.**
      - Again, I don't know what I'm doing, but this resulted in what I think is the right answer.